paulbrejla/paulbrejla.github.io/index.md

 * Quantitative Statistics

 #### 🎓 Research & Other Contributions
 My work or work that I have contributed to has been published in peer-reviewed and renowned journals within the respective fields.
 I have been educated in a broad range of quantitative and qualitative skills at three European universities.
-I also do side projects and some consulting to scratch own itches. stay on top of current technologies, and give something back to the communities that I owe a lot to.
+I also do side projects and some consulting to scratch own itches, stay on top of current technologies, and give something back to the communities that I owe a lot to.

 ##### Teaching
 I teach undergraduate courses in *Information Systems Management* and *Information Systems Development* at the University of Applied Sciences in Bremerhaven tailored to Cruise Tourism Management students (<a href="https://www.hs-bremerhaven.de/studienangebot/bachelorstudiengaenge/cruise-tourism-management/">CTM Website</a>).